-The original version contained 16 randomness tests.
+$^{9}$ The original version contained 16 randomness tests.
 In 2004 some errors in two tests were pointed out [12].
 Correcting these errors, the revised version (2010) deleted one of the tests (the Lempel - Ziv test) and corrected the other one (the Fourier spectral test).

-Then the authors explain the notion of p-value, but again their explanations sound confusing at best: "If a P-value for a test is determined to be equal to 1, then the sequence appears to have perfect randomness" (page 1-4; in reality the value 1 is not much better than the value 0, since the correctly computed p-values have uniform distribution).
+1-4).
+In reality the value 1 is not much better than the value 0, since the correctly computed p-values have uniform distribution.
 Even more strange is the following remark: "For a P-value $\geq 0.001$ , a sequence would be considered to be random with a confidence of 99.9%.
 For a P-value < 0.001, a sequence would be considered to be non-random with a confidence of 99.9% [21, p.
 1-4, line 6 from below].
-The second part could be interpreted in a reasonable way (though one should be cautious here, especially in the case of many tests), but the first part is completely misleading.
+The second part could be interpreted in a reasonable way, though one should be cautious here, especially in the case of many tests.
+But the first part is completely misleading.
 Of course, one test that did not fail convincingly does not mean that the sequence is random with high confidence!

 General remarks about tests constitute Part I of [21].
-Parts II and III consist of the description and commentary for 15 tests (some are similar to the tests in diehard while some other are different), and the final Part IV, "Testing strategy and the Result Interpretation", recommends two way to analyze the results of the tests.
+Parts II and III consist of the description and commentary for 15 tests.
+Some are similar to the tests in diehard while some other are different.
+The final Part IV, "Testing strategy and the Result Interpretation", recommends two ways to analyze the results of the tests.
 When several runs of a test produce a sequence of p-values, two forms of analysis of this sequence are recommended: "Proportion of Sequences Passing a Test" (4.2.1) and "Uniform Distribution of P-values" (4.2.2).
-Both are some variants of secondary tests: assuming that the distribution of p-values is uniform in [0, 1], authors recommend to look at the proportion of values exceeding some threshold and compare it with the Bernoulli distribution (4.2.1), or divide the interval [0, 1] into some number of bins and apply $\chi^2$ -test (4.2.2).
+Both are some variants of secondary tests: assuming that the distribution of p-values is uniform in [0, 1], authors recommend to look at the proportion of values exceeding some threshold and to compare it with the Bernoulli distribution (4.2.1), or divide the interval [0, 1] into some number of bins and apply $\chi^2$ -test (4.2.2).
+This approach replaces the Kolmogorov-Smirnov test used by Marsaglia in diehard, and in dieharder.

-Similar to the dieharder, many tests from the NIST collection use approximations for computing p-values.
+As for the case of dieharder, many tests from the NIST collection use approximations for computing p-values.
 The only warning about the consequences of this approach appears in the last section (p.
 4-3):